NakhlehLab/MaCroDNA/Resampling_stability_analyses/BE_data_analyses/README.md

 Here, we describe the experiments briefly and provide the instructions for running their corresponding codes.

 ## Random assignment test for BE biopsies
 The first experiment is the random assignment of scRNA-seq cells to scDNA-seq cells for each biopsy.
-For each biopsy, we repeated the random assignment for 100 million times to ensure we have enough number of samples.
+For each biopsy, we repeated the random assignment for 100 million times to ensure we had enough number of samples.
 For each random assignment, we computed the sum of the Pearson correlation coefficients between the paired cells as the *score* of the random trial.
-Next, we compared the the scores obtained from radnom assignments with that of MaCroDNA's assignment and calculated the p-value of MaCroDNA assignment and plotted the figures.
+Next, we compared the scores obtained from random assignments with that of MaCroDNA's assignment, calculated the p-value of the MaCroDNA assignment, and plotted the figures.
 The script `random_assignment_test.py` performs this test.
 To run `random_assignment_test.py`:

 1. Set `dna_src_dir` to the path to the directory containing the filtered (from the section [Filtering on the scDNA-seq read count tables](https://github.com/NakhlehLab/MaCroDNA/tree/main/BE_data_analysis#filtering-on-the-scdna-seq-read-count-tables)).